Hayden Bridge (Springfield, Oregon): Renovation and preservation

 Hayden bridge remains as one of the best-preserved iron bridges in the United States, and is the oldest standing bridge in Oregon.

 The bridge was nominated for inclusion in the National Register of Historic Placesin 1981.
 The owner (Weyerhaeuser) successfully objected the following year, though it remains eligible.
 The bridge was also the subject of a Historic American Engineering Record survey in 1990.
 The survey was conducted at the request of the Oregon Department of Transportation due to the bridge's historic importance.

 After selling the bridge to Workin' Bridges, Weyerhaeuser donated an additional $25,000 to the group to help turn the area into a park.
 After that, the organization worked with both Lane County and the city of Springfield to seek approval for improvements to the bridge, due to Springfield's urban growth boundary falling in the center of the McKenzie River.
 By 2018, wood floors were installed in order to turn the track into a rail trail, with future plans to install side railing and security gates.
 With an anonymous donation of $100,000, the organization installed railings on the bridge and pedestrianized it in 2019.
-Over 40 people attending the opening ceremony.
+Over 40 people attended the opening ceremony.
 Bowers, the North Skunk River Greenbelt Association executive director, then stepped down and left it up to the surrounding community to raise an additional $100,000 to fully convert the area into a park.